codeck313/asm_board_evaluation/README.md

 	 ```sh
 	 $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 	```
+One can see the demo of HectorSLAM running on Volta robot [here](https://indianinstituteofscience-my.sharepoint.com/:v:/g/personal/sakshams_iisc_ac_in/EUXoaY-nNm1ArOLA7YDDI8sBmZO-PVMdEl6xRYOVdvo7Qg?e=rET3J5)
 ### Setup for Obstacle Avoidance
 Source the above workspace and run the following launch file.
 One can edit the target location in the launch file as per need.

 ```sh
 $ rosrun multi_controller bug2.launch
 ```
+One can see the demo of obstacle avoidance running on Volta robot [here](https://indianinstituteofscience-my.sharepoint.com/:v:/g/personal/sakshams_iisc_ac_in/EU_QcgNcvNlEiMfHXlp6UYwBh3YHEQOFhN_MIHcEh_vj5g?e=Sd9PzT)
 ### Accessing GPS Data
 1. Make sure nvgetty service is running
 	```sh